Skip to main content

 5 mentions Positive Neutral Negative

 The graphics in the game are minimal and primarily serve to set the mood, utilizing stock photos of Cahors, France, rather than original artwork.
-While some users appreciate the atmospheric intent, the visuals are generally considered lacking and not a focal point of the gameplay experience.
+While some users appreciate the atmospheric intent, the visuals are generally considered lacking and not a focal point of the experience, aligning with the nature of visual novels.

 • “Overall, the visuals are designed to create a certain mood for the background story as well as the whole premise of Cahors Sunset.”